nmeri17/suphle-docs/src/docs/v1/database/index.md

 }
 ```

-Tests verifying behavior for a specific user should use the `getSpecificEntities` method to apply column clauses like so:
+Tests verifying behavior for specific constraints should use the `getSpecificEntities` method to apply column clauses like so:

 ```php